 • Branches can be considered minor branches or terminal branches (see tables below).

-• Anterior (motor) and posterior (sensory) rami contribute to the brachial plexus
+• Anterior (motor) and posterior (sensory) roots contribute to the brachial plexus

 • Once leaving the intervertebral foramina, roots merge to form three trunks in the neck.